eggsy/marmaris-palace-website/README.md

 </p>

-It's a cool, combined-from-Dribbble-designs hotel website template created with Next.js and Tailwind CSS.
-It is a simple hotel website template.
-Fully responsive and includes couple of sections.
+It's a cool, combined-from-Dribbble-designs hotel website template created with Next.js and Tailwind CSS Fully responsive and includes couple of sections.

 ### Demo